JeremyOne/Javascript-Obfuscation-Tests/README.md

 If you use 1 layer of obfuscation or 10,000, it is a computational arms race, one that any modern web browser can easily win.
 But, a specialized tool (like a browser) can also easily undo all complexity and make the the abstraction compute.

-In conclusion, real secrets should not be obscured (keys, passwords), they are easily enough to reduce.
-But, intentions are a much more slippery prey.
+In conclusion, real secrets can't be obscured (keys, passwords), they are easily enough to deduce.
+But, the intention of code is much easier to hide.